ermeio/posts/masicoin_v2.md

 ![# e-SENS Technical Levels](http://www.mascanc.net/tl.png "e-SENS Interoperability Levels")

-The HiMMS definition covers only data exchange, while e-SENS has added both organisational and legal interoperability to the mix, because cross country interoperability is one of the aim of the project.
+The HiMMS definition covers only data exchange (second level), while e-SENS has added both organisational and legal interoperability to the mix, because cross country interoperability is one of the aim of the project.

 Vendors shall apply to common rules.
 Those rules are set by international standards.
 Still, Grace Lewis ([Bass et al.]) explicitly mention that _"standards alone are not enough to guarantee interoperability"_.